sielerjm/michaelsieler/Experience/experience.rst

 -------

 * Microbiome scientist with 5+ years of experience developing and applying high-throughput molecular, computational, and statistical research methods to analyze 1000's of zebrafish gut microbiome samples
-* Robust data analytic skills in multivariate statistics and machine learning propel research experiments forward and gain data-driven insights
+* Robust data analytic skills in multi-modal microbiome bioinformatics and multivariate statistics to propel research experiments forward and gain data-driven insights
 * Demonstrated abilities to collaborate and take leadership in cross-laboratory experiments and extra-curricular projects
 * Experienced in written, oral and visual communication across scientific and public audiences